-The insurance issue is currently out of the headlines because it will not come to the fore until there is a final court settlement.
+The insurance issue is currently out of the headlines because it will not come to the fore until a final court settlement.
 Only then will the liability amount be known.
-If Prof. Jacobson is right, and he appears to make a strong case, having no insurance will only make the financial troubles of the college worse.
+If Prof. Jacobson is right and he appears to make a strong case, having no insurance will only make the college’s financial troubles worse.

 The college is going to great lengths to obscure this issue with distractions and a massive PR campaign.
 President Ambar says the current cost-cutting has nothing to do with losing the recent Gibson lawsuit.
 Hurry, hurry, hurry.
-Buy the Brooklyn Bridge while it is still available.
+Buy Oberlin’s Professor Street Bridge over Plum Creek while it is still available.

 35k over flyover country

-It is usually easy when on a transcontinental flight to see the condescending elitism of the passengers who live on the Coasts.
+On a transcontinental flight, it is often easy to see the condescending elitism from passengers who live on the coasts.
 They have contempt toward the people who live and work in the heartland.

 This contempt has everything to do with Oberlin College’s bad relations with the town of Oberlin.
 The BOT and the “important” people in the administration often look down on the rest of the city of Oberlin the same way that many airline passengers derisively look down on the land 35000 feet below their feet.
 These folks see nothing wrong with thinking unliberal liberal or reactionary progressive thoughts to combat the boredom of a long flight or a day in Oberlin.